CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 ```

 Models created using `APIModel` have validation.
-This means if you pass value not matching corresponding field constraints, `ValidationError` will be thrown.
+This means if you pass a value not matching corresponding field constraints, `ValidationError` will be thrown.

 ??? failure "ValidationError"
     ```python